Mandan City Commission denies Silver Dollar liquor license, bar's future unclear

 A man was stabbed on July 3 at the street dance in an incident allegedly tied to motorcycle gangs.

 Silver Dollar's future is unclear.
-Felton said he will continue to pursue a license.
+Felton said he will appeal the commission's decision regarding the license.
 He will find another use for the building if he cannot obtain one.

 "I think we tried our best the last 2½ years, and they're losing an icon to the city of Mandan," he said.